sathish-t/nanopore-mod-course/materials/base-mod-detection.md

  -t 16 \
  -q 20 -l 1000
 ```

+## Call replication dynamics with DNAscent forkSense using single-molecule modification densities

 <!-- TODO: Explain that we learn about features like forks in a previous session -->
 <!-- TODO: Explain that forkSense is not strictly speaking needed for a general DNascent experiment -->